algorithmicprogrammer/texas-gerrymandering-hb4/README.md

   <li>Determining partisan outcomes in each Congressional District by compactness scores, party affiliation, and racial demographics.</li>
 </ul>
 If adding racial demographics features to the model drastically improves the model's performance, that is indicative of gerrymandering.

+#### Clustering
+##### K-Means Clustering
+With k-means clustering, we will partition congressional districts into k groups.
+If the clusters align most closely with racial composition, then that is indicative of race determining the groupings - and of negative racial gerrymandering.
+If clusters disappear when racial features are removed from the model, then that indicates that race is shaping the congressional districts and is thus evidence of negative racial gerrymandering.

 ### Technologies Used
 <code><img height="27" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python"></code>